 Free time to explore Montevideo.

-Today travel by day through picturesque settlements and pastures finishing in the last Uruguayan stop—a local ranch, known in the region as an estancia.
+Travel by day through picturesque settlements and pastures finishing in the last Uruguayan stop—a local ranch, known in the region as an estancia.

 Private Vehicle (4.00 hour(s), 250km)

 Spend a day at the estancia getting into rural life.
-Learn about the historical roots of the region, lend a hand on the farm, go for a walk, make bread or sit back and sip on the wines of the region as you take in local Uruguayan life.
+Learn about the historical roots of the region, lend a hand on the farm, go for a walk, make empanadas or sit back and sip on the wines of the region as you take in local Uruguayan life.

 In the morning cross the border into Gualeguaychu in Argentina, then begin the long overnight journey to Iguassu Falls.